shon-li/shon-li.github.io/_posts/2024-12-06-learning-jekyll.md

 ---
-lang: en
+lang       : en
-categories: words
+categories : words
-date: 2024-12-06
+date       : 2024-12-06
-title: Learning Jekyll
+title      : Learning Jekyll
 ---
 I finally decided to use a static site generator.
 Tools like Jekyll once looked mysterious to me.
 After some irrelevant coding practices during my engineering study, I somehow feel more confident about learning to use them.